reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 - They should only calculate the new state value based on the `state` and `action` arguments
 - They are not allowed to modify the existing `state`.
 Instead, they must make _immutable updates_, by copying the existing `state` and making changes to the copied values.
-- They must not do any asynchronous logic or other "side effects"
+- They must be "pure" - they cannot do any asynchronous logic or other "side effects"

 But why are these rules important?
 There are a few different reasons: